UW Employee Health Center

 Additional information on office ergonomics, including guidance on equipment selection, is available on the Ergonomics webpage.

-Click on the titles below to watch the videos.
+Click on the links below to watch the videos.

 Workplace falls are both common and preventable.
 Falls from heights is the second-leading cause of unintentional workplace death in the U.S. However, a worker doesn’t need to fall from a high level to suffer injuries and lost work time.
 Falls can happen anywhere; even office workers can be injured from slipping or tripping on a level surface.